Judge Sent a Friend Request to Party

 The Court of Appeals decision found that: “The ‘friend’ request placed the litigant between the proverbial rock and a hard place: either engage in improper ex parte communications with the judge presiding over the case, or risk offending the judge by not accepting the ‘friend’ request.”
 Therefore, the judge was ultimately disqualified from hearing the case on appeal.

-Did the rebuffed friend request on Facebook really lead to a bad result for Chace in this case?
+Did the rebuffed friend request on Facebook lead to a bad result for Chace in this case?
 No outside observer wants to believe this could be possible.
 However, the appearance alone was enough for the judge to be disqualified.

-Obviously, this is just a Florida decision.
+This is just a Florida decision.
 But the obvious implication of this case is that parties would be wise not to try and friend a judge assigned to hear their case on a social network site and vice versa.
 Otherwise, the appearance of impropriety could become a real issue.

 If you are in the midst family law matter, you may want to contact the Stange Law Firm, PC.
 We are a firm that focuses exclusively on family law.
 We also have extensive experience in dealing with social media and in terms of advising clients on when it may be appropriate to request a change of judge.